 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Reasons to prefer the Sony Cyber-shot DSC-RX100 V:
+Arguments in favor of the Sony Cyber-shot DSC-RX100 V:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - More detailed LCD: Has a higher resolution rear screen (1229k vs 1040k dots).